vhdirk/terms/README.md

 - [ ] Tiling
 - [ ] Profiles
 - [ ] Store and load session like Tilix and Prompt do
-- [ ] iTerm2-like support for tmux
+- [ ] tmux Control Mode, based on <https://github.com/gnome-terminator/terminator/pull/408> and <https://github.com/iamjackg/terminator/tree/tmux-v2>

 <!-- ## Building the project